markjnkim/es_mod/03-javascript/content/lesson-2-loops.md

 ```

 Declaring an array is similar to how we declared variables previously.
 Once we declare a variable using the `var` keyword and then the variable name, we assign an array using the bracket syntax `[ ]` to enclose our *array elements* which are the values stored within the array.
 In our case the `enemyNames` array contains three array elements that are strings.
 The commas serve an important job to separate each array element.

-Note an array element can be many different data types and are not limited to just strings.
-Array elements can also be numbers, booleans, as well as variables and even objects, but more on this later.
-Now that we are able to store lots of values in a single data structure, this allows for a single repository to store many the enemy names, but for the sake of simplicity, let's stick for just three for now.
-Please remove any other `enemyName` or `enemyName1` declarations since we will be using the array exclusively going forward.
+Note an array element can be many different data types and is not limited to strings.
+Array elements can also be numbers, booleans, as well as variables and even objects, but more on that later.
+Eventually we will learn how we can make a two dimensional array similar to a grid by placing arrays within our array.
+For now let's focus on what an array can help us do in regards to our game.
+It can act as a single repository that stores all our enemy robot names.
+Please remove any other `enemyName` or `enemyName1` declarations since we will be using the array exclusively going forward for our enemy name storage.

 ### Access an Array